Michael Ammermüller

 Michael Ammermüller (born 14 February 1986) is a racing driver from Germany.
 After competing in various junior formulae, he became a test and reserve driver for the Red Bull Racing Formula One team in the 2007 season.
-Following this, he represented Germany in the final two seasons of the A1 Grand Prix series in 2007-08 and 2008-09, before competing for two seasons in ADAC GT Masters.
+Following this, he represented Germany in the final two seasons of the A1 Grand Prix series in 2007–08 and 2008–09, before competing for two seasons in ADAC GT Masters.
 In 2012, he began competing in the Porsche Supercup series for Walter Lechner Racing.
 He won three consecutive seasons, having won in 2017, 2018 and 2019.

 Career

-In 2004 he drove the number three car in German Formula Renault, as well as competing in Formula Renault 2000 Eurocup.
+In 2004, he drove the number three car in German Formula Renault and competed in Formula Renault 2000 Eurocup.
 In 2006, he competed in the GP2 Series for Arden International.